Burn Notice: The Fall of Sam Axe: Reception

 The film received mixed reviews.
 Matt Fowler of IGN gave it a 7 out of 10, calling it an "enjoyable distraction," but adding that it "fails to live up to Sam Axe standards."
 Scott Von Doviak of the A.V.
 Club gave the film a B−, explaining that it "sounded promising" but "has the routine rhythms of a straight-to-DVD action movie sequel."
 He added: "fans should enjoy Campbell's performance, but Sam Axe deserved a more interesting fall."
 Rob Frappier of Screen Rant wrote that "Matt Nix has done a great job," specifically because of Sam's consistently funny "zingers."
 He later said that fans would enjoy the film.

 Ratings

 The event was viewed by 3.57 million viewers upon its first airing.
 In the 18–49 demographic, there were 1.44 million viewers.
 It was the 23rd most-watched show on cable television that week.

 Home media

-The DVD release included special features, a mockumentry titled The Fall of Jeffrey Donovan, audio commentary, deleted scenes and a feature at the Comic-Con 2010.
+The DVD release included special features, a mockumentary titled The Fall of Jeffrey Donovan, audio commentary, deleted scenes and a feature at the 2010 San Diego Comic-Con.